Smoke Bombs for Fall Photos: Colors That Work With Autumn Foliage

 Mountain Overlooks

 At elevation, fall color change happens earlier and often more intensely than at lower altitudes.
 A mountain overlook with fall foliage and a distant valley provides a dramatic backdrop for smoke photography.
 Position yourself against the sky with the colored foliage below, and let the smoke drift across the elevation change for a sweeping, cinematic composition.
+The wind at overlooks can be unpredictable, so be prepared with extra canisters to catch the right moment between gusts.

 Timing Your Fall Smoke Bomb Shoot